0xfrost-wonder/jacobdmn/README.md

-# 🚀 Hi, I’m a Blockchain Developer [@Web3 Pros](http://web3pros.dev) 🦊
+# 😄 Hi, I’m Jacob, a Blockchain Developer [@Web3 Pros](http://web3pros.dev) 🦊

-## Expertise:

-#### * UI/UX: strong design experience
-#### * Web2: strong experience with React.js / Next.js
-#### * Web3: (Specialized in Ethereum)
-   - built my own blockchain from scratch, built my own cryptocurrency, just to make sure I understand the first principles behind the thing.
-   - wrote various smart contracts like ERC 20, ERC 721, and ERC 1155 from OpenZepplin.
-   - Tested & Deployed to Layer 1, and Layer 2 like Polygon and Optimism using Hardhat, Ethers.js
-   - Experience with Moralis (Wallet Authentication, saving user Infos...)
-   - Currently, working & learning more about DAOs
+I specialize in building decentralized applications (dApps) using cutting-edge technologies such as Ethereum, Solidity, and IPFS.
+With over 4 years of experience in the web development industry, and +1 year in Blockchain, I am passionate about creating decentralized solutions that empower users and foster innovation.

 -------------------------------
 ### Blockchain Stack (Solidity, Ethers.js, Web3.js, Truffle, Hardhat..):